 During a wrongful death lawsuit, an attorney can guide a personal representative is seeking a wide range of damages.
 Certain damages are for the benefit of the estate, while other damages are for specific survivors.

 Wrongful death damages include:

 There also are more specific rules attached to these damages.
 For example, when a decedent leaves behind children, the damages those children are entitled to vary depending on whether they are minors (under the age of 25 years) or adults.

 Another possible type of damages available in FL wrongful death suits is punitive damages.
 These are only available under certain circumstances.
 The personal representative must be able to prove that the at-fault party was malicious or reckless in causing the accident and your loved one’s death.
 The more egregious or extreme the at-fault party’s conduct, the stronger your claim for punitive damages.

-To learn more about the types of damages available after your loved one’s death and the potential value of these damages, talk with a wrongful death attorney from the Law Offices of David I. Fuchs as soon as possible.
+To learn more about the types of damages available after your loved one’s death and the potential value of these damages, talk with a wrongful death attorney from David I. Fuchs, Injury & Accident Lawyer, P.A. as soon as possible.

 When you suffer the loss of a loved one in a fatal accident, your mind may turn to file a lawsuit.
 You may imagine spending time in court and going to trial.
 Some wrongful death lawsuits do move forward to trial and are decided by a judge or jury.
 However, many claims are resolved through a pre-trial settlement.

 Attorney David Fuchs will conduct an in-depth investigation into the fatal accident in order to determine who was responsible, which party is liable for compensating your family, and whether there are any relevant insurance policies.